FragrantResult186/NoiseSamplerGUI/README.md

 > Well, I'm a beginner, so this code might seem really bad to others.
 Please forgive me.

 > This might sound strange because it's translated by a Japanese person.
-If you have any questions, please feel free to contact me on Discord at [My Discord](discordapp.com/users/811496361098608660).
+If you have any questions, please feel free to contact me on [My Discord](discordapp.com/users/811496361098608660).

 ---